Lots of airport lounge access. Get into all Amex Centurion lounges, Delta SkyClubs, and Priority Pass lounges.

 Use Asia Miles to book a flight with up to four stopovers on a round trip award!
 You’ll have to be careful about minimizing fuel surcharges, but could plan a great trip with these miles.

-The Enhanced Business Platinum card is rarely going to be your best option to earn points.
+The Business Platinum card is rarely going to be your best option to earn points.
 The card earns 1 Membership Reward point per dollar spent on all purchases or 1.5 Membership Rewards points per dollar spent on purchases over $5,000.

 On purchases under $5,000, you should generally be using another credit card, but on purchases over $5,000 the American Express Business Platinum might be a pretty good option depending on where the purchase is being made and what other credit cards you have.